elehcimd/neurips-2023-repositories/README.md

 # Repositories of NeurIPS 2023

 This list of repositories is sourced from 3500+ NeurIPS 2023 related projects as scraped in https://github.com/jacobmarks/awesome-neurips-2023.
+As of Today 2023-12-14, all these repositories do exist.
+If yours is missing, please open a PR, Thank You!

 ```
 https://github.com/vitae-transformer/samrs.git